 Visit his session on DAY 1 afternoon.

 The Orenda Group supports this conference.
 It is owed to their cosmopolitan understanding of health.
 Medicine and patients do not have borders.
 Liu Xiangyang will be present on the event and AIRS will take care of networking on request with him.
-A special interest is precision and personalized medicine and investing opportunities to build "Healthy Ageing Villages" outside of China.
-In this relation Orenda and AIRS have a mutual interest and collaboration to omplment healthy living standards for an ageing world.
-Realization partners welcomed.
+A special interest is precision and personalized medicine and investing opportunities to build "Healthy Aging Villages" outside of China.
+In this relation Orenda and AIRS have a mutual interest and collaboration to implment healthy living standards for an aging world.
+Realization partners are welcomed.

-From a scientific basec viewpoint ashe presents about: "Hype or reality: does our gut control our mind?"
+From a scientific basic viewpoint she presents about: "Hype or reality: does our gut control our mind?"

 She speaks about: "Environment dominates over host genetics in shaping human gut microbiota"

 She works at the WEIZMANN INSTITUTE OF SCIENCE (2007 – uptodate) in Rehovot, Israel.
 PhD.
 Computer Science and Applied Mathematics, MSc.
 Biology track, Thesis: Linear superposition and prediction of bacterial promoter activity dynamics in complex conditions